 3 Having hobby makes you feel more relaxed because it can lower your negative stress.
 Studies show that relaxation can decrease your blood pressure, relieve your pain, and improve immune and cardiovascular systems.
 Thus, when you jump to another activity that requires enough of your focus and you forget about work, you will feel the serenity of relaxation which results on well-being and fresher body.

 4 Having hobby makes you more productive.
-“Journal of Occupational and Organizational Psychology reported that people who engage in creative activities gain these benefits: they have a greater willingness to take risks, are able to think of alternative solutions, are willing to take on extra responsibilities, are more willing to collaborate, and have ability to acquire new skills, grate mastery, greater ability to work and better attitude toward business.”
+“Journal of Occupational and Organizational Psychology reported that people who engage in creative activities gain these benefits: they have a greater willingness to take risks, are able to think of alternative solutions, are willing to take on extra responsibilities, are more willing to collaborate, and have the ability to acquire new skills, grate mastery, greater ability to work and better attitude toward business.”
 Thus, it can be concluded that having one activity outside your work will improve your productivity.

 In conclusion, hobby makes you do something that you ‘probably’ never do before.
-You can learn new skills, try new things, and think about problems you don’t usually face, get into new environment, and switch the side of your brain from analytical to creative or the reverse.
-Additionally hobbies can build a variety of skills and knowledge bases that you need to be a strong leader.
+You can learn new skills, try new things, and think about problems you don’t usually face, get into a new environment, and switch the side of your brain from analytical to creative or the reverse.
+Additionally, hobbies can build a variety of skills and knowledge bases that you need to be a strong leader.
 So, what kind of hobby are you currently committing?